Kokam (Garcinia indica)

 Another variety of kokam, Garcinia cambogia, is used by Malwani cooks.
 The fruit contains an acid that stops the body from converting carbohydrates to fat.

 Kokam is sometimes sold as black mangosteen.

 What other ingredients could I used instead of kokam?

 Kokam is sold whole or in a paste format in many Indian grocers.
-The deeper the skin color, the better the flavor.
+The deeper the skin colour, the better the flavour.